On Classifying Continuous Constraint Satisfaction Problems: Proof of CCSP-Theorems

 (Note that, even though $x$ and $y$ are suppressed in the notation here, the variables $\var{t_1}$, $\var{t_2}$, $\var{t_3}$ and $\var{t_4}$ should actually be distinct variables for each constraint $y = x^2$.)
 Next we introduce a new variable~$\var{\eta_{x, y}}$ representing the left-hand side of \cref{eq:f-ETR_squaring}:

 The next step is to bound this variable, for this we add constraints which enforce

 This completes the construction of~$\Psi$.
+Now we can take $\delta$ to equal $T(n)$, where $n$ is the number of variables in $\Psi$.
 Note that in this construction, every constraint of $\Phi$ is replaced by a constant number of constraints in $\Psi$, and therefore we have $|\Psi| = O(|\Phi|)$.
 In particular this reduction can be executed in linear time.